Danny Gardella: Career

+Gardella was a longshoreman at the Jersey City naval shipyard when he was discovered by a Giants scout in 1944, as a player on a semipro shipyard team.
+He played six weeks with the minor league Jersey City Giants before debuting with New York on May 14, 1944.

 Known more for his on-field antics than his playing ability, Gardella would often walk on his hands, and perform other acrobatic stunts.
 He was also one of the first players to train with weights.
 Nevertheless, he was the first major league player who challenged baseball's reserve clause in an early chapter in the labor-management skirmishes that brought free agency and multimillion-dollar player contracts.

 Major League Baseball

 In a three-season career, Gardella compiled a .267 batting average with 24 home runs and 85 RBI in 169 games.
 His most productive season came in 1945, when he hit .272 with 18 home runs and 71 RBI in 121 games.
 In that season, some of his teammates included Ernie Lombardi, Mel Ott, Joe Medwick and Bill Voiselle.

 Mexican League

 However, in 1946, the Giants were interested in players returning from World War II military service.
+Gardella had been offered US$5,000 to play for the Giants, a raise of $500 from his salary the year before; he returned the contract unsigned, hoping to renegotiate at spring training.
+However, after arriving in Miami, Gardella was informed by manager Mel Ott that even if he did sign the contract, his career with the Giants was over and he would be put on the trade block.

+Three days later, Gardella announced he had accepted an $13,000 offer to play in Mexico; the outfielder had met and befriended Mexican League president Jorge Pasquel over the offseason at a New York gym.
+Pasquel had also made generous offers to other major leaguers; pitchers Sal Maglie, Alex Carrasquel and Max Lanier and catcher Mickey Owen all defected to Mexico, despite the objections of their major league clubs.

+In 100 games with the Azules de Veracruz, Gardella batted .275 with 13 home runs and 64 runs batted in.
+Veracruz manager Ramón Bragaña chose to play Gardella, naturally a left fielder, at first base.
+He was named to the Mexican League All-Star Game on July 9, 1946 as part of the Southern squad, where he hit two home runs.

-Gardella had been offered US$4,500 to play for the Giants and $10,000 to play in Mexico.
-He joined the Mexican League, whose generous salaries also attracted major leaguers including pitchers Sal Maglie, Alex Carrasquel and Max Lanier and catcher Mickey Owen.
-In response, Commissioner Happy Chandler imposed a ban of at least five years on all the players who had gone to the Mexican League for violating the reserve clause.
+Commissioner of Baseball Happy Chandler imposed a ban of at least five years on all the players who had gone to the Mexican League for violating the reserve clause.
 Shortstop Vern Stephens also joined the exodus but immediately returned before the season started to escape the sanction.
 The first player to learn of Chandler's seriousness was Owen, who returned the same year, asked for clemency, and was refused.